AndreaMariani-AM/PhD_notes/2.00_General_notes-Comp_Bio/2.03_OMICS/Normalization_problem_Spikein_CHIP.md

 ## Questions for Dani
-- Have you ever checked number of dm6? is it enough?
+- Have you ever checked number of dm6?